cellistigs/interp_ensembles/README.md

 ```

 ## Figure 4 setup:
-To regenerate Figure 4, please use the repo linked as "imagenet_pl" in the manuscript
+To regenerate Figure 4, please navigate to the "imagenet_pl" branch.

 ### Retrieving data
 Please see the instructions in `etc/ekb/README.md` on how to download and prepare data.